 Trial judge held that there was insufficient basis for the stop.
-Court of Appeals reversed holding that officer observation that defendant was driving on a tireless metal wheel and new this constituted the traffic offense of driving a vehicle on a highway in an unsafe condition.
+Court of Appeals reversed holding that the officer's observation that the defendant was driving on a tireless metal wheel and new this constituted the traffic offense of driving a vehicle on a highway in an unsafe condition.